isomerpages/moe-esp/_eco-stewardship-programme/How is the ESP implemented? ​.md

 </tr>
 <tr>
 <td rowspan="1" colspan="1">
-<p><strong>Community:</strong> Schools are encouraged work with partners to
+<p><strong>Community:</strong> Schools are encouraged to work with partners
-offer environment-related learning and volunteering opportunities to their students.&nbsp; Partnerships with agencies and industries strengthen students’ awareness and understanding of future “green jobs”.&nbsp;&nbsp;</p>
+to offer environment-related learning and volunteering opportunities to their students.&nbsp; Partnerships with agencies and industries strengthen students’ awareness and understanding of future “green jobs”.&nbsp;&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
 <p></p>